polkastarter/staking-pols/README.md

 Returns the time when the user's token will be unlocked and can be withdrawn.

-### withdraw() returns (uint256 amount)
+### withdraw(uint256 amount) returns (uint256 amount)

-If a `lockTimePeriod` had been set, this time period has to be expired since the last `stake` transaction, before the staked tokens can be withdrawn.
+If `lockTimePeriod` had been set, this time period has to be expired since the last `stake` transaction, before the staked tokens can be withdrawn.

 There is no need for the user to explicitly 'unlock' the staked token, they will 'automatically' be unlocked after the `lockTimePeriod` expired.

-On `withdraw`, all staked token will be returned to the user's account.
+`withdraw(amount)`, return `amount` staked tokens to the user's account.

+The lock period will not be extended, unlock time will stay unchanged.

 All rewards will stay within the contract.

+### withdrawAll() returns (uint256 amount)

+As `withdraw(amount)`, but all staked tokens will be returned to the user's account.

 ---